 Learning is not always about being right!

 Next question: You’re currently JMonkeyEngine’s community manager.
-How did that role come about?

 My primary talent is finding ways of getting things done.

 How has your passion for the role evolved?